yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/scheduler.md

 These detailed descriptions about API can all be found in [Component API](http://fireball-x.com/api/classes/Component.html).

-Besides, if every frame needs to run a function, please add function `update` directly in to the component, so this function will be called by every frame.
+Besides this, if every frame needs to run a function, please add function `update` directly in to the component, so this function will be called by every frame.
 A detailed description can be found in [life cycle file](file:///Users/panda/StudyWork/Cocos/fireball/docs/html/scripting/life-cycle-callbacks.html#update).

 ### **Caution: `cc.Node` does not contain API related to the timer**